Treatments for Meniere's disease

 Dietary supplementation is exactly what it says it is, 'supplementing' your diet to work in synergy with a healthy whole food diet; it is not meant to replace it.

-Those who add this supplement regimen to a diet low on salt, sugar, saturated fats, trans fats, hydrogenised fats, GMO's, junk foods, processed foods, alcohol and sugary chemical filled sodas while high in fresh (organic if possible) fruits and vegetables get the best results.
+Those who add specific supplement regimens high in antioxidants to a diet low on salt, sugar, saturated fats, trans fats, hydrogenised fats, GMO's, junk foods, processed foods, alcohol and sugary chemical filled sodas while high in fresh (organic if possible) fruits and vegetables get the best results.

 Click here to read details on this regimen and find links to the exact supplements.